Ranjitha6424/Naan-muthalvan-IBM/README.md

 Make your changes and commit them with descriptive messages.
 Push your branch to your forked repository.
 Submit a pull request to the main project repository.

-License
+# License

 This project is licensed under the Your License - see the LICENSE file for details.

 vbnet
-Copy code

 In this extended README template, we've added a section for the dataset source, providing information about where the data comes from and where users can access it.
-This adds transparency and credibility to your project, which is important in data-driven applications like house price prediction.
+This adds transparency and credibility to your project, which is important in data-driven applications like house price prediction

-Is this conversation helpful so far?